An Oobleck Recipe and Fun Experiments With a Non-Newtonian Fluid

 Experiments for Children

 You might want children to wear an apron during these potentially messy experiments.
-You might also want to cover the surface which is being used for the experiments.
+You might also want to think carefully about where the experiments should be performed and to cover the surface that is being used.
 In my experience, oobleck can spread widely when used by enthusiastic students.